 Not all plastic surgeons are equal in talent, experience, and technique.
 Dr. Michael Eisemann is among the most respected plastic surgeons practicing in Houston, and the country.
 He is triple board-certified and has over three decades helping women with breast reconstruction in Houston after cancer surgery.

 After many years of residency and fellowship training, both Dr. Michael Eisemann and his son Dr. Bradley Eisemann are among the most highly trained and experienced plastic surgeons in the area.
 Dr. Michael Eisemann is an Assistant Clinical Professor of Plastic and Reconstructive Surgery at Baylor College of Medicine and an Assistant Clinical Professor of Plastic Surgery at the Weill Medical College of Cornell University.
-Dr. Bradely Eisemann is board-eligible, fellowship-trained, and brings the most advanced surgical techniques to this vital surgery.
+Dr. Bradely Eisemann is board-cosmetic, fellowship-trained, and brings the most advanced surgical techniques to this vital surgery.
 Both surgeons value honesty, integrity, and the ethical practice of plastic surgery and focus on personal care and treatment.